oracle-devrel/technology-engineering/cloud-architecture/oracle-apps-erp/ebs-migration/ebs-starterpack/files/ebs-migration-template-v1.md

 Oracle has designed security into every aspect of our infrastructure to help our customers achieve better protection, isolation and control.
 We started by taking a unique design approach, separating the network and server environments.
 This way, if an attack occurs on a VM, we can contain that threat and prevent it from moving to other servers, resulting in better protection and lower risk for customers.

 We also hyper-segment our physical network and backend infrastructure for secure isolation between customer instances and backend hosts.
 Additionally, we’ve implemented hardware-based root of trust, making sure each server is pristine each and every time it is provisioned.
+Below diagram shows security posture of EBS in OCI.

 ![EBS Network Security](images/EBSNetworkSecurity_V3.pdf)

 For each customer’s VCN there is a range of defense in depth protections available spanning across **layers 3-7**.

 **VCN (1):** A VCN provides isolation for your workload from any other workload on Oracle Cloud Infrastructure, including your other workloads in a different VCN.